The Closest Airports to Lake Tahoe (With Trip Planning Tips)

 (This article contains affiliate links.
 This means that if you choose to purchase, I’ll make a small commission.)

 Reno has the closest airport to Lake Tahoe, and it’s located just 58 miles away.
-They have nonstop flights from ~25 destinations.
+They have nonstop flights from ~23 destinations.
 Reno Airport (RNO) is a good choice if you are short on time, can get a direct flight or a connecting flight with a shorter layover.

-The Sacramento airport (SMF) is the next closest airport to Tahoe.
-It’s located 120 miles from the lake.
-While it’s further away, Sacramento Airport offers more direct flights than Reno, particularly from some of the smaller airports in California.
 Sacramento is a good choice if you can get a screamin’ deal on a direct flight.
 Their rental cars are also often less expensive than Reno’s.

-The San Francisco airport (SFO) is located 200 miles from Lake Tahoe.
-It’s the closest major airport to Tahoe.
-SFO offers direct flights from all California airports as well as all major (and many minor) airports in the US.
-It’s 3.5 hours to the lake, but even with the extra drive time, SFO can be a good choice if your only option for a connecting flight to Reno has a very long layover.
-It also works if you want to road trip between Tahoe and San Francisco.
+Yes, it’s 4 hours to the lake, but even with the extra drive time, SFO can be a good choice if your only option for a connecting flight to Reno has a very long layover.
+It also works if you want to road trip between Tahoe and San Francisco or want to visit other areas like Yosemite.

 SFO also has the least expensive rental cars of any airport near Lake Tahoe.